 Estimated Total Cost:

-It will cost you between $620 and $820 to get your New Jersey real estate license.
-The biggest expense will be your prelicensing course, which can vary by school.
-After you’ve passed the course, you will need to pay for the license application and a fee for a fingerprinting process.
+It will cost you between $760 and $1,020 to get your New Jersey real estate license.
+The biggest expense will be your prelicensing course, which can vary depending on the provider you choose.
+Other costs, such as your license application and fingerprinting fees, are fixed.

 New Jersey Real Estate License FAQs

-Now that you’ve learned more about how to get a New Jersey real estate license, you may have more questions.
+Now that you’ve learned more about how to become a real estate agent in New Jersey, you may have more questions.
 The Close is here to help!
-We’ll cover questions related to costs, time commitment, earnings, pass rates, exam prep, reciprocity, and more.
+We’ll cover questions related to costs, time commitment, reciprocity, and more.

 More Career Resources From The Close

-Now that you’ve learned how to get a real estate license in New Jersey, we hope you’ll pursue this exciting new career and be successful.
-We are here to help you every step of the way, from getting your license to closing your first deal, and beyond.
+Now that you’ve learned how to become a real estate agent in New Jersey, we hope you’ll be successful pursuing this exciting new career.
+We are here to help you every step of the way, from getting your license to closing your first deal and beyond.

 You can subscribe to our newsletter to get our latest articles direct to your inbox.
 At The Close, our mission is to provide you with an actionable real estate strategy for every phase of your new career.